Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate increased by 1.4 percentage points from a year ago.
+The Employment Rate decreased by 0.4 percentage points from a year ago.

 Loading...